YuetChan/SeniorProject/README.md

 * **Infrastucture layer** provides access to datastore.

-Technology Stack : Spring Security, Java, Maven
+Technology Stack : Spring Security, Java, Maven, Postman

 Note : Since this application is not business oriented, project structure need to be changed to achieve efficent and scalable result.